-There’s no doubt that LastPass has saved me a lot of time and headaches – by remembering and filling passwords for me.
-But what many people do not realise is that password managers like LastPass or Dashlane can be used for a lot more than just passwords.
+There’s no doubt that using a password manager has saved me a lot of time and headaches – by remembering and filling passwords for me.
+But what many people do not realise is that password managers like 1Password, LastPass or Dashlane can be used for a lot more than just passwords.

 There is lots of information besides passwords that most people need to access and use in their day-to-day life, online and offline.
 Whether you are booking your next family holiday, submitting forms online, or filling out a job application, there are all sorts of details that you need to have on hand, sometimes when you least expect it.

 I will focus on LastPass in this article simple this is the password manager I use.
 There are however many other options available.

 Why store more than passwords in your password manager?

 With templates for many different types of information, my password manager is the perfect place for me to store all those other details.
 Rather than rifling through stacks of papers or worrying about losing or damaging important documents when I carry them in my bag, I can keep secure, digital records that go everywhere with me!

 A few reasons I store digital records in LastPass:

 - No matter where I am or what device I’m using – from a computer to my laptop, tablet, or Android phone – I know I can always log in to LastPass to access information

 - Sensitive details are encrypted, so I know they’re safe